- Implement the Optimizely snippet with a CMS or e-commerce platform

 Why did this change occur?

-- The revenue goal only works properly when the thank you page is on the same domain as the site that is being tested.
+The revenue goal only works properly when the "thank you" page is on the same domain as the site that is being tested.
 For instance, if your store is at www.myfakestore.com, then your checkout page must also be on myfakestore.com, not shopify.com.
-That is no longer the case with the default Shopify install -- this feature is only available with Shopify Plus.
+That is no longer possible with the default Shopify install; instead, this capability is only available with Shopify Plus.

 If you use Shopify, you must implement the Optimizely snippet as a script tag within Shopify.
 To do this, you will need to sign up for an Optimizely account, then grab the snippet from your project.